0xJustin/pixelfoosball/README.md

 Move - Up/Down Arrows (up/down in controller)

-Dash - Left Shift (A in controller)
+Dash - Left Shift (A in controller)# hapticfoosball